PXAccumulator: To Implement a Custom Accumulator Attribute

 -

-Create the database table and include the script for table creation in the customization project as follows:
+Create the database table and include the creation script in the customization project as follows:

 - In SQL Server Management Studio, execute the T240_DatabaseTables.sql script to